sergiomarchio/amazing-educational-scrapper/README.md

-# Amazon Question & Answer Educational Scrapper
+# Amazing Question & Answer Educational Scrapper

 > Disclaimer: This project is intended for educational purposes only.

 ## Brief description

-This project implements a web scrapper to get Questions and Answers from amazon website.
+This project implements a web scrapper to get Questions and Answers from Amazing ecommerce website.
 The output is a JSON file with a list of questions.
 Each questions holds information from its product, and a list of answers.
 The JSON follows the following structure: